protoolish/TuringPy/README.md

 print(repr(cp))           # -> Tape("my tape!", 2)
 ```

-#### Resetting
+### Resetting

-Externally, the turing machine doesn't have "indexing" (i.e. you can say "give me the symbol at position `idx`")
+Just a very simple method that returns the head to the position it was in when you initialised the object.
-but secretly, this data structure *does* internally keep indexes.
-This means my implementation of `reset` is cheating again!
-However, it's entirely possible to implement the exact same behaviour using the primitives (another exercise for masochists).
+(another implementation that's "cheating" here, another opportunity for you to implement it yourself!)

 ```python
 tape = Tape("abcdefg")